 Intercultural Mission

-COMING THIS SUMMER: A four-week resource to support churches to be joyfully intercultural!
+A new resource to support churches to be joyfully intercultural!

 Birmingham is a vibrant multi-cultural city with a young dynamic population.
 Although the population is second in size to London, Birmingham is more ethnically and culturally diverse than the capital.